Schedule effective meetings, and ensure your time is used efficiently. Here are some key things to keep in mind when scheduling a meeting.

 LiveBoard is a digital whiteboard, easy for creating graphs, schedules, and any other meeting notes you would like to do.
 It can be your next convenient tool to record your meeting discussions easily.

 Meeting minutes are an important way to document what happened during a meeting.
-There are multiple formats and a plethora of tools you can use to take meeting minutes.
+There are multiple formats and a plethora of tools, note taking apps you can use to take meeting minutes.
 Try them all out and choose the one that works best for you and your organization.
 Ensure all the essential points from the meeting are mentioned in your notes, and share the minutes with other team members, so everyone is on the same page.

 Taking meeting minutes may seem like a daunting task, but it's actually quite simple once you get the hang of it.
 With a bit of practice and these tools, you'll be an expert in no time!
 And, to make quick work of scheduling your meetings, look no further than Taggg.